How to Counter Offer in a Salary Negotiation

 Another way to gain an edge in negotiation is by talking to professional acquaintances at the company where you’re interviewing.
 College alumni associations and private social-network groups can often open channels of communication to people with firsthand information.

-Before making a counter offer, it’s a good idea to have the contract reviewed by an attorney, career coach or trusted colleague, according to Carlota Zee, who has run a career consultancy for more than a decade.
+Before making a counter offer, it’s a good idea to have the contract reviewed by an attorney, career coach or trusted colleague, according to Carlota Zee, who runs a career consultancy.
 You should also prepare a coherent argument that outlines your achievements and justifies why you deserve a higher salary.

 For example: “I brought in XYZ clients.
 I closed this deal.
 My work has brought the company these perks, these numbers,” Zee said.